kohrongying/terraform-practice/readme.md

 Note to self:
 - When using data variable for ami from the net, check to use the correct version.
 Certain version may be imcompatible with whatever is in your user data
 - When creating the ami from ec2, docker container will stop.
 When using launch config, user data should restart the container
+- specifying `remote_state` in root `terragrunt.hcl` file will autogenerate `backend.tf` in subfolders.
+If you have the include block in the `terragrunt.hcl` file in the subfolder